Make-School-Courses/ARCHIVE-MOB-7-Build-Your-Own-iOS-Library/Library-Project/Readme.md

 - [x] Make a UI Component
 - [x] Define your UI component.
 Describe what it is you intend to make
-- [x] Add it to the MakeSchool-18 repo here: https://github.com/MakeSchool-18/ui-components
 - [x] Make a folder with a README that includes your description
 - [x] UI Component covers edge cases and is not buggy
 - [x] UI Component has an easy `API` for developers to use
+- [x] Include documentation
+- [x] Comment your code
 - [x] Reviewed UI component with instructor
 - [x] Shipped to cocoapods.org
-- [x] Include documentation
-- [x] Comment your code

 Bonus Points:
 - [x] Shipped to Cocoacontrols.com